CavidM/device-list/README.md

 ```bash
 docker-compose up --build
 ```
-Application starts on port 3000
+Application starts on port 3000.
+Change the code to see the result without rerunning commands.

 #
 Application uses socket session based authentication to avoid sending message to the same user by identifying users with socket.id